 There are 40 streetlights within the District.
 The streetlights are 200-watt high-pressure sodium and are owned and maintained by Modesto Irrigation District (MID).
-The 40 lights are projected to cost \$13,000 for Fiscal Year 2016-2017.
+The utilities for 40 lights are projected to cost \$13,390 for Fiscal Year 2018-2019.

 The purpose of this District is to insure the ongoing maintenance, operation and servicing of the District.
-The special benefit assessments to be levied for this District are intended to provide a revenue source for all the maintenance, and servicing of the District's improvements including, but not limited to the materials, equipment, labor and administrative expenses.
+The special benefit assessments to be levied for this District are intended to provide a revenue source for all the maintenance, and servicing of the District's improvements including, but not limited to the materials, equipment, labor, and administrative expenses.
 However, the assessments are not intended to fund reconstruction or major renovations of the improvements and facilities.

-The following services maintain facilities and improvements provided by the District as a special benefit to the parcel owners within the District; the cost of the services is paid entirely by the assessments levied by the District:
+The following services maintain facilities and improvements provided by the District as a special benefit to the parcel owners within the District:

-- Payment to local utility company for monthly power costs of energizing street lights in the District - Payment to local utility company for maintenance of streetlights in the District that the utility company owns (usually those lights that are mounted on wooden poles) - Maintenance provided by Stanislaus County Public Works for streetlights in the District that are owned by Stanislaus County (usually those lights that are mounted on steel poles
+- Payment to local utility company for monthly power costs of energizing street lights in the District; - Payment to local utility company for maintenance of streetlights in the District that the utility company owns (usually those lights that are mounted on wooden poles); - Maintenance provided by Stanislaus County Public Works for streetlights in the District that are owned by Stanislaus County (usually those lights that are mounted on steel poles.